 Do you use affirmations?
 Have you used them in the past?
-I know for many of the clients I have and do coach they have either:
+For many of the clients I have and do coach they have either:

 - Heard of them

 - Tried them out for a few days